mtress/mtress/README.md

 This is a generic model for [oemof.solph](https://github.com/oemof/oemof-solph/) that provides a variety of possible technology combinations for energy supply systems.
-It is tailored for optimising controll strategies fulfilling fiexed demand time series for electricity, heat, and domestic hot water using any selected combination of the implemented supply technologies.
+It is tailored for optimising control strategies fulfilling fixed demand time series for electricity, heat, and domestic hot water using any selected combination of the implemented supply technologies.